When to Use Tinnitus Relief App: Sleep, Work, Calls & Travel

 This is the one situation where stronger masking makes sense.
 Brown noise β€” deeper and richer than white or pink β€” matches the rumble of engines and helps reduce the overall auditory load.
 The frequency tone can also be useful here, adding precision masking at your specific tinnitus pitch.

 All sounds work 100% offline.
 Download before departure.
-No Wi-Fi or mobile data needed once the app is installed.
+No Wi-Fi or mobile data needed.

 Why brown noise for travel?

 Brown noise concentrates energy in lower frequencies, overlapping with engine noise.
-This creates a more uniform sound environment, reducing the contrast between engine rumble and your higher-pitched tinnitus.
-Pink and white noise are also effective β€” the best option is whichever feels most comfortable to you during travel.
+This creates a more uniform sound environment, reducing the contrast between engine rumble and higher-pitched tinnitus.
+Pink and white noise are also effective β€” use whichever feels most comfortable.

 Suggested Starting Setup